Table of Contents

-Another common substance most often abused, alcohol, can have mild to severe withdrawal symptoms within as early as 6 hours after one’s last drink.
-These can include:
+Another common substance most often abused, alcohol, can have mild to severe withdrawal symptoms as early as 6 hours after one’s last drink.

 - Shaky hands

-If a person is highly dependent on alcohol they may experience severe withdrawal in the form of hallucinations or seizures about 12 to 24 hours after the last drink.
+If a person is highly dependent on alcohol, they may experience severe withdrawal in the form of hallucinations or seizures about 12 to 24 hours after the last drink.
 It is important to note that every drug has varying withdrawal symptoms experienced.
 As such, it is vital that if one suspects an overdose may be at hand that they seek help immediately.
-Furthermore, this list is not all inclusive and, as such, should not be used in place of trained medical guidance.
+Furthermore, this list is not all-inclusive and, as such, should not be used in place of professional medical guidance.
 Any reason to suspect an overdose is being experienced is enough to reach out for help.
 Getting help immediately can save your life.

 How to Get Help When You Have Symptoms of Overdose

-If you suspect you have overdosed or are on the path of addiction currently, the time to seek help is now.
+If you suspect you have overdosed or are currently on the path of addiction, the time to seek help is now.
 Don’t let another precious moment go by without getting the help you need and deserve.
 Reach out today and get on the path to recovery right now.